The Young Entrepreneur

 Um, I’m now finding myself extremely thankful for my patient friends.

 I’m taking everything that I’ve learned and I’ve melted it down, molded it into my own thing and created something new to help others while progressing my career, passions and determination further.
-Both of my kids are in school and I’m finally getting out of the world of freelancing.
-I’m launching a new project that will hopefully be different, resourceful for brands as well as aspiring entreprenuers, empower and help others learn to “Live, Laugh and Ninja Kick.”
+I’m launching a new project that will hopefully be different, empower youth and help others learn to “Live, Laugh and Ninja Kick.”

 Let’s have an adventure.